AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-15-the-creative’s-flow-yoga-for-release-and-renewal.md

     All experience levels are welcomed.
 Light refreshments will be provided.

+    This workshop will be held outside.
+Please dress accordingly.

     Photographers and/or videographers will be documenting the event.
 If you wish to opt-out of being photographed, please notify the event organizers upon check-in.